The following symptoms of diabetes are typical. However, some people with diabetes have symptoms so mild that they go unnoticed.

 Symptoms of type 1 diabetes onset in adults

 When an adult is diagnosed with diabetes, they are often mistakenly told that they have type 2 diabetes.
-This is because there is still a lack of an understanding in the medical community that type 1 diabetes can start at any age.
-It can also be tricky because some adults with new-onset type 1 diabetes are often not sick at first.
+This is because there may be a lack of understanding by some doctors that type 1 diabetes can start at any age, and in people of every race, shape and size.
+People with type 1 diabetes who have elevated blood glucose and classic risk factors for type 2 diabetes, such as being overweight or physically inactive, are often misdiagnosed.
+It can also be tricky because some adults with new-onset type 1 diabetes are not sick at first.
 Their doctor finds an elevated blood sugar level at a routine visit and starts them on diet, exercise and an oral medication.
-On the other hand, there are people who look like they have type 2 diabetes—they may be Latino or African American and/or overweight, but they have type 1 diabetes after all.
-This can be difficult for even the brightest doctor to diagnose.

 Maybe it's a different type